okfn/opendataeditor/portal/content/docs/documentation/table-error-list.md

 1,2
 3,4
 ```
-File to reproduce this scenario
+File to reproduce this scenario.

 The ODE will consider values 1 and 2 as column names.
 :::

 ### Column name missing

-This error occurs when one or more column names are missing:
+**This error occurs when one or more column names are missing:**

 ```
 col1,
 1,2
 3,4

+File to reproduce the error
 ```

 This is how the ODE will show the error: